ruchabhange/argocd-module/README.md

 ```
 Create pipeline in jenkins for web-frontend service by using above jenkins file.

-After you successfully deploy ArgoCD app and jenkins pipeline, you can made any changes in code and push changes to master branch which will triger jenkins pipeline for either customers or web-fronted service based the changes you have made then pipeline will build and push new image to docker hub and also update the deployment manifest with new image, once the updated deployment manifest pushed to github ArgoCD application will sync to deploy neew image.
+After you successfully deploy ArgoCD app and jenkins pipeline, you can make any changes in code and push those changes to master branch, it will triger jenkins pipeline for either customers or web-fronted service based the changes you have made then pipeline will build and push new image to docker hub and also update the deployment manifest with new image, once the updated deployment manifest pushed to github then ArgoCD application will sync to deploy new image.

 </details>